freesewing/freesewing/plugins/plugin-ringsector/README.md

 # @freesewing/plugin-ringsector

-A FreeSewing plugin to draft a ring sector
+A FreeSewing plugin to draft a ring sector (think part of a donut)